Brand Name Clomid Common Name clomiphene

 How should I use this medication?The recommended starting dose of clomiphene is 50 mg daily for 5 days.

 If you have had no recent uterine bleeding, it may be started at any time.
 If bleeding occurs (spontaneous or progestin-induced) prior to therapy, clomiphene is started on or about Day 5 of the cycle.
 If ovulation does not occur in the first cycle after using the medication, a dose of 100 mg daily for 5 days can be used for the next cycle as directed by your doctor.

 The maximum dose for this medication is 100 mg daily for 5 days.
-It is recommended not to use this medication for more than 3 cycles of treatment.
+It is recommended not to use this medication for more than 6 cycles of treatment in total.

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.